-- Alien 3 - The SNES and Genesis versions are vastly different in pacing, atmosphere and gameplay.
+- Alien 3 was released on the SNES and Genesis.
+Both games are vastly different in pacing, atmosphere and gameplay.
 The SNES version is a slower-paced Metroidvania that's lighter on gore but has more varied gameplay while the Genesis version offers more streamlined, tense gameplay and ratchets up the violence.
 Both good examples of No Problem with Licensed Games, but for totally different reasons.
 There is an NES version too, but it takes the majority of its cues from the Genesis version and feels more like a straightforward if stripped-down port.

-- Astérix & Obelix XXL 2 - The handheld versions were released a year after the original PS2 and PC releases.
+- Astérix & Obelix XXL 2 were released a year after the original PS2 and PC releases on handhelds.
 While the PSP version is the same game, the Nintendo DS couldn't handle it, so it was changed into a 2D mix of a platformer and brawler.

-- Astyanax (aka The Lord of King) - Released for the Arcade and NES at the same time, both versions were completely different right down to their very plot.
+- Astyanax (aka The Lord of King) was released for the Arcade and NES at the same time, and both versions were completely different right down to their very plot.
 Whereas the hero in the arcade version was a medieval barbarian-like warrior who finds the legendary Fire Axe, the protagonist in the NES game is an ordinary high school student who is transported to a fantasy setting.

-- Batman - Sunsoft released a set of tie-in games based on the 1989 Batman film.
-The NES version, a Castlevania-inspired platform game, was released first and while the Game Boy and Sega Genesis versions loosely followed the same template, the PC Engine version, which was originally announced as a platformer as well, was retooled into an overhead Maze Game.
+- Batman had a set of tie-in games made by Sunsoft based on the 1989 film.
+The NES version, a Castlevania-inspired platform game, was released first.
+While the Game Boy and Sega Genesis versions loosely followed the same template, the PC Engine version, which was originally announced as a platformer as well, was retooled into an overhead Maze Game.

 - Batman: Return of the Joker was released in two completely different versions for the NES and the Game Boy; the latter has a closer resemblance to the first NES Batman game.
 The NES Return of the Joker game was then ported to the Genesis by an American developer under the title of Batman: Revenge of the Joker.
 An SNES version was also planned, but canceled (a prototype ROM image is available online).

-- BIONICLE Heroes - The console and PC version is an Always over the Shoulder Third-Person Shooter, with a barely coherent version of the Voya Nui story arc.
+- BIONICLE Heroes is an Always over the Shoulder Third-Person Shooter on consoles and PC, with a barely coherent version of the Voya Nui story arc.